 Actions Milestones Outcome Develop gateways to the National Park, both inside the Park and in nearby areas Completion of panels across Park Opportunities for Gateways Resources developed in Fishguard/ Goodwick area Increase public awareness and appreciation that they are in the National Park [NPMP: B4, HE3, DE3.
-DE4] [Well-being Plan: Celebrating the great outdoors] Delivery of Crew Celf project, increasing access to the arts for school children at Oriel Y Parc 5 Master classes delivered by art practitioners to year 5 & 6 pupils Exhibition of the pupils work - Summer 2018.
-Increase public awareness and appreciation of the cultural connections between people and landscapes.
+DE4] Delivery of Crew Celf project, increasing access to the arts for school children at OYP Refresh Strategy for work with 5 Master classes delivered by art practitioners to year 5 & 6 pupils Exhibition of the pupils work - Summer 2018.
+Pre negotiation and strategy Increase public awareness and appreciation of the cultural connections between people and landscapes.
 [NPMP: B4, HE3, DE2, DE3.
-DE4] [Well-being Plan: Refresh strategy for work with National Museum of Wales Pre negotiation and strategy work Draft Agreement Agreement approved and in place Recruitment and Employment Transformation Framework] Involve education/ social inclusion groups and wardens in the building of the round houses at Castell Henllys Groups are involved in building second round house Building of second round house complete Increased understanding and knowledge of techniques involved in building or round houses and history of Castell Henllys.
-[NPMP: HE2, HE3, HE6, DE2, DE3] [Well-being Plan: Community Participation] Delivery of Heritage Guardians/ Arwyr Amser SDF Project Conduct full programme of activities with 3 schools by end of July 2018.
-Conduct full programme of activities with further 4 schools (starting September 2018) by April 2019.
-Ensure scheduled monument and SSI consents as well as landowner permission are in place for any work carried out by the project on the sites.
-Organise future work programme for those sites.
-Increase public awareness of the historic environment and empowering people to manage and conserve ancient monuments.
+DE4] National Museum of Wales workDraft AgreementAgreement approved and in place Involve education/ social inclusion groups and wardens in the building of the round houses at Castell Henllys Groups are involved in building second round house Building of second round house complete Increased understanding and knowledge of techniques involved in building or round houses and history of Castell Henllys.
+[NPMP: HE2, HE3, HE6, DE2, DE3] Delivery of Heritage Guardians/ Arwyr Amser SDF Project Introductory visits and heritage outreach sessions delivered (May 2018) Site visits, monitoring sessions carried out and films created (July 2018) Scheduled monument, SSSI consent, land owner permission.
+Work programme for sites organised (August 2018) Deliver work programme (July 2019) Increase public awareness of the historic environment and empowering people to manage and conserve ancient monuments.
 Ancient monuments within the Park are cared for.
-[NPMP: HE2, HE3, HE6, DE2, DE3] [Well-being Plan: Celebrating the Great Outdoors/ Community Participation] Implementation of Welsh Language Strategy Action plan developed and SMART objectives in place Increased engagement by staff and public with the Welsh language [NPMP: B4, DE2, DE3, DE5][Well-
+[NPMP: HE2, HE3, HE6, DE2, DE3] Implementation of Staff Welsh Language Development Plan Action plan developed and SMART objectives in place Increased engagement by staff and public with the

+Welsh language [NPMP: B4, DE2, DE3, DE5]